 Weather advisory issued for heavy rainfall in several areas

-An ‘Amber’ advisory has been issued by the Department of Meteorology for heavy rain in the Uva Province and Polonnaruwa, Batticaloa, Ampara, Matale and Nuwara-Eliya districts.
+An ‘Amber’ advisory has been issued by the Department of Meteorology for heavy rainfall in the Central, Uva and Sabaragamuwa provinces, as well as in the Ampara, Batticaloa and Polonnaruwa districts.

-Accordingly, heavy rainfalls above 100 mm are likely at some places in the Uva Province and Polonnaruwa, Batticaloa, Ampara, Matale and Nuwara-Eliya districts.
+Accordingly, due to a low-level atmospheric disturbance in the vicinity of Sri Lanka, heavy rainfall exceeding 100 mm is likely at some locations in the Central, Uva and Sabaragamuwa provinces and in the Ampara, Batticaloa and Polonnaruwa districts, it said.

+Fairly heavy rainfall exceeding 75 mm is expected at some places elsewhere, the Department added.

 Therefore, the general public has been advised to take adequate precautions to minimize damages caused by heavy rain, strong winds, and lightning during thundershowers.